 Content Marketing: Video

-Content marketing in the self storage industry is all about crafting non-technical content that makes self storage more accessible and approachable.
+Digital marketing for storage and the surrounding industries is all about crafting non-technical content that makes self storage more accessible and approachable.
 It’s easy to forget that not everyone knows how self storage works.

 Video content can help to break down some of the barriers to self storage that might not be so obvious to an insider.
 For example, not everyone knows how to open a shipping container, so this would be a great instructional video for a self storage unit company.